kdadler/slate/source/includes/_salesNegotiations.md

 reference | string/null | Custom reference
-status | string | The status of the sales negotiation conditionsOfSale | array | The conditions of sale totals | object | Sales negotiation's calculated totals, split into categories (see below) changes | object | A list of changes made to the entity since the basket was submitted created | string | Datetime that the sales negotiation was created
+status | string | The status of the sales negotiation conditionsOfSale | array | The conditions of sale customerConditionsOfSale | array | The above conditions formatted for display to the customer totals | object | Sales negotiation's calculated totals, split into categories (see below) changes | object | A list of changes made to the entity since the basket was submitted created | string | Datetime that the sales negotiation was created